-Health Services operates by appointment, offering same-day appointments as well as nurse triage for first aid and emergent care.
+Health Services operates by appointment only, offering same-day appointments as well as nurse triage for first aid and emergent care.
 All care is strictly confidential and information about care remains separate from a student’s academic and social conduct record.
-The office is open Monday through Thursday 8 PM to 5 PM, and Fridays 9 AM to 5 PM.
+The office is open Monday through Friday 9 AM to 5 PM.
 Check the website for up-to-date information about hours and services, and find more information on how to make an appointment.

 The medical staff includes nurse practitioners and nurses.
 Services provided include treatment for illnesses and injuries; physicals including sports and occupational health examinations; comprehensive sexual health care including GYN care, HIV testing, STI testing and treatment; health education; and medical testing.
 Referrals are made to local medical resources for care not provided on campus.

 Some tests, including pregnancy testing and rapid strep testing, are performed in the office without cost.
 However, most lab testing is sent to a laboratory service that will bill the student or the student’s insurance provider.
 Some commonly used medications (over the counter and prescription) are dispensed in the office.
 Students must purchase all other medications at a pharmacy.

 Pratt requires all students to carry health insurance.
 Students may choose to enroll in a health insurance plan offered through the school though they may waive this enrollment if they provide proof of their own insurance.
 The waiver/enrollment process is handled by Student Financial Services, who will reach out to students via email over the summer.
 Student Financial Services can be reached at firstname.lastname@example.org or at 718.636.3599.
 Students can find more information about the health insurance plan on the Pratt website here.